 All physicians should strongly advise every patient who smokes to quit because evidence shows that physician advice to quit smoking increases abstinence rates.
-(Strength of Evidence = A) (Fiore, Jaen et al., 2008)
+(Strength of Evidence = A) (U.S. Department of Health and Human Services.
+Public Health Service, 2008)

 Minimal interventions lasting less than 3 minutes increase overall tobacco abstinence rates.
-Every tobacco user should be offered at least a minimal intervention whether or not he or she is referred to an intensive intervention.
-(Strength of Evidence = A) (Fiore MC, 2008)
+Every tobacco user should be offered at least a minimal intervention, whether or not he or she is referred to an intensive intervention.
+(Strength of Evidence = A) (U.S. Department of Health and Human Services.
+Public Health Service, 2008)